svn2github/wordpress-vip-plugins/chartbeat/readme.txt

 Contributors: chartbeat
 Tags: chartbeat, analytics
 Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 3.5.1
-Stable tag: 1.2
+Stable tag: 2.0.3

-Automatically adds pinging code for chartbeat real-time analytics service and provides top pages widget.
+The Chartbeat plugin automatically adds real-time data and a top pages widget to your blog.
+See who’s on your site, what they’re doing - right now

 == Description ==

-[Chartbeat](http://chartbeat.com) is a real-time analytics and monitoring service.
-Site owners add Javascript to their pages so that they can see how many people are using their site at any given time.
-This plugin automatically adds the needed Javascript to a WordPress blog.

-Additionally, the plugin contains a Top Pages sidebar widget.
-This allows site owners to show their users what the most popular pages are on their site using data from chartbeat.
+[Chartbeat](http://chartbeat.com) is a real-time data service for your website, social streams, and iOS apps.
+Once you [become a Chartbeat member](http://chartbeat.com/signup), you can use this plugin to automatically add the necessary JavaScript to your WordPress blog.
+After installing the plugin, you’ll instantly see your site’s traffic, and audience behaviors.

 == Installation ==